aliyun/terraform-provider-alicloud/website/docs/r/cloud_firewall_nat_firewall_control_policy.html.markdown

   - When the protocol type is TCP, UDP, or ANY, and the destination port type (DestPortType) IS group, the value of DestPort is null.
 -> **NOTE:**  When you select group (destination port address book) for the destination port type of the access control policy, you do not need to set a specific destination port number.
 All ports that need to be controlled by this access control policy are included in the destination port address book.
   - When the protocol type is TCP, UDP, or ANY, and the destination port type (DestPortType) is port, the value of DestPort is the destination port number.
-.
 * `dest_port_group` - (Optional) The address book name of the destination port of the access traffic in the access control policy.
 -> **NOTE:**  When DestPortType is set to group, you need to set the destination port address book name.
 * `dest_port_type` - (Optional) The destination port type of the access traffic in the security access control policy.
   - **port**: port
   - **group**: Port Address Book.
 * `destination` - (Required) The destination address segment in the access control policy.

-Value:
+Valid values:
   - When DestinationType is net, Destination is the Destination CIDR.
 For example: 1.2.XX.XX/24
   - When DestinationType IS group, Destination is the name of the Destination address book.
 For example: db_group
   - When DestinationType is domain, Destination is the Destination domain name.
 For example: * .aliyuncs.com
   - When DestinationType is location, Destination is the Destination region.
 For example: \["BJ11", "ZB"\].
 * `destination_type` - (Required) The destination address type in the access control policy.

-Value:
+Valid values:
   - **net**: Destination Network segment (CIDR address)
   - **group**: Destination Address Book
   - **domain**: the destination domain name.
 * `direction` - (Required, ForceNew) The traffic direction of the access control policy.
-Value:
+Valid values:
   - **out**: Internal and external traffic access control.
 * `domain_resolve_type` - (Optional) The domain name resolution method of the access control policy.
 The policy is enabled by default after it is created.
-Value:
+Valid values:
   - **0**: Based on FQDN
   - **1**: DNS-based dynamic resolution
   - **2**: dynamic resolution based on FQDN and DNS.